Expand Student Experiences

 With the support of Methodist Healthcare Ministries, Gardopia Gardens, and H-E-B we are working to continue to expand this work across more schools to enhance learning opportunities and decrease social determinants of health.

-after they graduate from our high schools.
 The SAISD Foundation funds a number of programs that support students in reaching their workforce and college goals after they leave our schools.
 When you support the SAISD Foundation you are investing in programs and initiatives like these.

 For First-Gen College Students, acceptance to college is just a first step.